w3f/polkadot-wiki/docs/learn/learn-identity.md

 - Unknown: The default value, no judgement made yet.
-- Reasonable: The data appears reasonable, but no in-depth checks (e.g. formal KYC process) were performed (all the currently verified identities on-chain).
+- Reasonable: The data appears reasonable, but no in-depth checks (e.g. formal KYC process) were performed.
 - Known Good: The registrar has certified that the information is correct (this step involves verification of state issued identity documents).
 - Out of Date: The information used to be good, but is now out of date.
 - Low Quality: The information is low quality or imprecise, but can be fixed with an update.
 - Erroneous: The information is erroneous and may indicate malicious intent.

 A seventh state, "fee paid", is for when a user has requested judgement and it is in progress.
+Judgements in this state, as well as "erroneous" judgements, are "sticky": modifying the identity information does not remove them.
-Information that is in this state or "erroneous" is "sticky" and cannot be modified; it can only be removed by the complete removal of the identity.
+They can only be removed by the complete removal of the identity.

 Registrars gain trust by performing proper due diligence and would presumably be replaced for issuing faulty judgments.